ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/down-and-dirty/index.md

     B. Read (about one hour total) about Earth, the weather, geology, volcanoes, or oceanography.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you watched.
         2. Discuss two of the questions or ideas with your counselor.
         {{#note type="counselor"}}Books on many topics may be found at your local library.
-Examples of magazines include but are not limited to Odyssey, KIDS DISCOVER, National Geographic Kids, Highlights, and OWL or owlkids.com.{{/note}}
+Examples of magazines include but are not limited to Odyssey, KIDS DISCOVER, National Geographic Kids, Whizz Pop Bang, Science+Nature, How it Works, Aquila, Popular Science, muse, and OWL or owlkids.com.{{/note}}
     C. Do a combination of reading and watching (about one hour total) about Earth, the weather, geology, volcanoes, or oceanography.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you read and watched.
         2. Discuss two of the questions or ideas with your counselor.
 2. Complete ONE adventure from the following list for your current rank or complete option A or
     B. (If you choose an Adventure, choose one you have not already earned.)
 Discuss with your counselor what kind of science, technology, engineering, and math was used in the adventure or option.
-    * **Wolf Cub Scouts:** Collections and Hobbies, Digging in the Past
+    * **Wolf Cub Scouts:** Digging in the Past
     * **Bear Cub Scouts:** Super Science
     * **Webelos Scouts:** Earth Rocks!
     **Option A:** Complete two of the following.